chazinb/BTagSFUtil/README.md

          Where: DiscriminatorValue is the value for the discriminant of your choise for the jet to which the SF has being applied

-      Important note: this method to apply the SFs is designed in order to make a minimal use of absolute b-tag efficiencies.
+      Important note: the method IsTagged is designed in order to make a minimal use of absolute b-tag efficiencies.
 Nevertheless, when the SFs a re larger than 1, those efficiencies must be computed in the very MC samples on which the SFs have being applied.
-The BTagEfficienciesTTbarSummer12.C file provide the efficiencies for a ttbar Summer12 samples only for example purposes only.
+The BTagEfficiencies/*.C files provide the efficiencies for some ttbar samples for example purposes only.

 *************************************************************/